tonyrobots/dcc-qol/docs/project_structure.md

 ## Architectural Approach: Hook-Based Events

-The module **must** operate based on listening to hooks provided by Foundry VTT core and the DCC-RPG system.
+The module **must** operate based on listening to hooks provided by Foundry VTT core and the DCC-RPG syste wherever possible.

 1.  **Identify the Hook:** Determine the appropriate hook that fires when the desired action occurs or data is available (e.g., `renderChatMessage`, `dcc.rollWeaponAttack`, `dcc.modifyRoll`).
 2.  **Register Listener:** Add a listener for the hook in `scripts/hooks/listeners.js`.